emiyl/dsi.cfw.guide-archive/guide/installing-hiyacfw.md

   nav: "side"
 ---

-If you have a non-USA console, you must have a DSiWare exploit previously installed to continue.
-{: .notice--info}

-Before proceeding, make sure your console language is set to English.
+Before proceeding, make sure your console language is set to English (confirmed for USA).
 {: .notice--info}

 You will need [Unlaunch](/guide/installing-unlaunch/) installed before proceeding.